idvorkin/idvorkin.github.io/_d/laws-of-new-skills.md

   - emotional intelligence
 ---

 Learning new skills is hard, but it follows predictable patterns.
 Understanding these patterns helps us persist when learning gets tough.
-Here are the three immutable laws of acquiring new skills.
+Here are the immutable laws of acquiring new skills.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc-start -->